-(upcoming) Marine Oil Spills: Lisa C. Fong, Kassie Seaby, and lawyers at West Coast Environmental Law will be presenting on marine spill legislation and the interface with Indigenous impacts.
+(upcoming) Marine Oil Spills: On February 15, 2018, Lisa C. Fong, Kassie Seaby, and lawyers at West Coast Environmental Law will be presenting on marine spill legislation and the interface with Indigenous impacts.
 Registration will be available to EDRF lawyers and by invitation.
-Date for January 2018 will be announced.

-(upcoming) CLE Legal Ethics and Commercial Law: on November 21, 2017, Lisa C. Fong will be discussing common ethical implications relating to confidentiality and technology.
+CLE Legal Ethics and Commercial Law: on November 21, 2017, Lisa C. Fong discussed common ethical implications relating to confidentiality and technology.
 She explored scenarios involving crossing the Canada-U.S. border with electronic confidential and privileged information.

 CLE Self-Governing Professions 2017 Conference: On June 2, 2017, Angela Westmacott, Q.C. of Lovett & Westmacott and Lisa C. Fong of Ng Ariss Fong chaired CLEBC’s Self-Governing Professions 2017 Conference.